 In 2017, High Meadows engaged a consultant to interview our grantees and other key partners to explore opportunities to achieve greater impact.
 These interviews reinforced our commitment to providing more than grant funding.
 Grantees and other funders value High Meadows’ role in fostering learning and connections among diverse practitioners across our areas of focus.
 Those we interviewed suggested High Meadows more actively share what we are learning and draw more attention to the work of our grant and investment partners, while also more proactively reach out to funders who share our values and mission.

 You can learn more about what we heard from these interviews in our “2017 Reflections” blog post.
-Our 2018 work plan includes hiring a full-time Program Officer so we can devote more resources to storytelling, blog posts, and active engagement with other funders who share our values and areas of focus.
+In 2018, we hired a full-time Program Officer.
+With this new addition to our team, High Meadows can devote more resources to storytelling, blog posts, and active engagement with other funders who share our values and areas of focus.